What is Li-Fraumeni Syndrome?

-Chompret Criteria for Clinical Diagnosis of Li-Fraumeni Syndrome is a recent set of criteria that has been proposed to identify affected families beyond the Classic criteria listed above.
-A diagnosis of LFS and performing TP53 gene mutation testing is considered for anyone with a personal and family history that meets one of the following three criteria:
+Chompret Criteria for Clinical Diagnosis of Li-Fraumeni Syndrome is a recent set of criteria that has been proposed to identify affected families beyond the Classic LFS criteria listed above.
+A diagnosis of LFS and TP53 gene mutation testing is considered for anyone with a personal and family history that meets 1 of the following 3 criteria:

-A tumor belonging to the LFS tumor spectrum, before the age of 46.
+A tumor belonging to the LFS tumor spectrum diagnosed before the age of 46.
 This means any of the following diseases: soft-tissue sarcoma, osteosarcoma, pre-menopausal breast cancer, brain tumor, adrenal cortical carcinoma, leukemia, or lung cancer, and

 At least 1 first-degree or second-degree family member with an LFS-related tumor, except breast cancer if the individual has breast cancer, before the age of 56 or with multiple tumors